-3.2 Executive Assistant to the Chancellor.
+3.12 Executive Assistant to the Chancellor.

-The Executive Assistant to the Chancellor is an administrative officer of the System, and is the principal assistant to the Chancellor in the administration of the responsibilities of the Office of the Chancellor.
-In this regard, the duties of the position include, but are not limited to:
+The Executive Assistant to the Chancellor is an administrative officer of the System and is the principal assistant to the Chancellor in the administration of the responsibilities of the Office of the Chancellor.
+In this regard, the duties of the position include: